Monday, May 21, 2012

 Friday morning I was picking them, Hubby came with me.
-I was surprised at the size of these babies!
-They were gigantic!
-But for that price and how well made they were I got them!
+I was surprised at the size of these babies, they are gigantic!
+But for that price and how well made they are I got them.

 Sunday I began working with the lamps, covering with painters tape the places I didn't want to paint.